Clean and Hexagonal Architectures for Dummies

 - Secondary adapters (i.e. output ports) are exit points of your app.
 The domain (use cases) triggers their usage.
 Typical examples include API clients, database adapters, loggers, and monitors.

 Why are primary adapters also called delivery mechanisms?
 Because that’s the only way your app’s value can be used.
 Therefore, every interaction with your app must come through them.
-This includes APIs, GUIs, CLIs but also workers, data migrations, and other kinds of jobs.
+This includes APIs, GUIs, CLIs, and workers, data migrations, and other kinds of jobs.
 This ensures that the business rules are always respected.

 Stage 4: ports and the dependency rule